 My relationship with my parents finally started to improve.
 It has been strained for a long time because I never felt accepted and understood.

-Being around them felt like I was trapped in a big tangled ball of mixed emotions and energy.
-It’s a mix of love for them, but at the same time all the Asian cultural beliefs and behaviours they adopt that doesn’t align with my own.
+Being around them is like I was trapped in a big tangled mess of mixed emotions and energy.
+It’s a mix of love for them, yet at the same time dealing with all the Asian cultural beliefs, behaviours and energy I despise that doesn’t align with me.

 For years, I felt trapped and suffocated.
-The energy I felt from them was overbearing and I didn’t like it.
+Their energy was overbearing, always trying to dictate where my life should go, what I should do.
 All I wanted was for them to leave me alone so I can figure things out for myself, do my own thing and find my own path in life without being criticised and judged.

 I continued to struggle to get clarity with my niche and offers for the new business I wanted to build.

 I was told my body and nervous system was in freeze when I reached out to my healer friend at the end of March.
-It’s the reason why I felt stuck and couldn’t move forward in my new business, because I simply didn’t have clarity and vision.
+It’s the reason why I felt stuck and couldn’t move forward in my new business, because I couldn’t get clarity for it.

-In early April, I had a chart reading and did body work sessions with my friend in early April when she was in town.
+I ended up having a chart reading and body work sessions with my friend in early April when she was in town.
 The takeaway was I needed to learn to really listen to my body.
 Because that’s where the truth and intuition sits, not the mind.

-After feeling very unproductive, frustrated and stuck in March and April… I finally came to terms with the idea of getting a job.
-I had to work through the shame, the feeling of failure (yet again), and the negative emotions associated with the idea of working for someone else.
+After feeling very unproductive, frustrated and stuck in March and April… I finally came to terms with getting a job instead.
+I worked through the shame, the feeling of failure (yet again), and the negative emotions associated with working for someone else.